the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 (cl-ppie-events-comms-speaker-information)=
 ## Speaker Information
 All speakers need to be identified and invited with plenty of time to plan their presentations.

-They should receive information about the format of their talk (examples include panel discussion, slide presentation with narrative, video presentation, workshop), and the expectations that may be unfamiliar to people who have not participated in the research community.
+Speakers should receive information about the format of their talk (for example: panel discussion, slide presentation with narrative, video presentation, workshop), and guidance about what to expect from an audience and event that focuses on academic research.
+It is important to identify and surface any tacit knowledge and be clear about the expectations both you as an organizer and your attendees may have about a talk or presentation.

-Participants may be new to presentation technology, or they may be new to communicating scientific concepts to a general audience.
+Consider providing introductions and supporting speakers to ensure that they are familiar and comfortable with the presentation technology, and are prepared to communicate scientific concepts to a general audience.

 (cl-ppie-events-comms-speaker-diversity)=
 ### Inviting Speakers with Lived Experience
 Representation is incredibly important and you may want to consider how you represent your attendees in your invited speakers and event facilitators.

-When inviting a speaker with lived experience to present, consider whether there are additional barriers to their full participation in the event.
+When inviting a speaker with lived experience to present, consider what barriers exist that would prevent their full participation in the event.
 For example, you may need to provide details about the event ahead of when the information is scheduled to be sent to researchers or participants who are not speaking.
 This is to ensure that the speaker can engage without barriers and make an informed decision about participation while leaving enough time for planning and finding alternative speakers.

-Communicating with speakers about expectation is important for inclusion and accessibility, both for people with lived experience and for people who might experience barriers for reasons other than the topic of the event.

-Ask your speakers what accessibility practices would facilitate their participation, communicate your decisions about accessibility practices, and collaborate with speakers in order to promote their effective presentation.
+Ask your speakers what accessibility practices would facilitate their participation, communicate your decisions about accessibility practices, and collaborate with speakers to ensure that they can deliver their session effectively.

 Additionally, when inviting a speaker or facilitator with lived experience, consider asking how they wish to be identified in relation to their expertise and experience.
 For example, many autistic people, and the autistic community as a collective, have expressed a preference for using "Identity-first" language which places the disability first in the description.